 The process of dissecting cadavers in an anatomy lab has long been an important part of a medical school's core curriculum.
 No textbook drawing of muscles, ligaments, vessels and organs could ever replace the lessons available to a first-year medical student examining a real human body.

-For the donor's family, however, their loved one becoming a subject for students can be difficult to process.
-The Ceremony of Thanks at UCLA is, therefore, an important time for both families of donors and medical students alike.
+However, a donor’s family may have a hard time accepting their loved one as a subject for students.
+The Ceremony of Thanks at UCLA is an important time for both donor families and medical students.

 By Carolyn Mau